 How long can you store caladium bulbs?

-In the proper conditions, caladium tubers can be stored for several months.
-I recommend planting them every spring to keep them growing their best.
+In the right conditions, caladium tubers can be stored for several months.
+Don’t try to keep them dormant for too long, I recommend planting them every spring.

 If you’re wondering where to buy caladium plants or bulbs, you can usually find both for sale at you local garden center in the spring.